NICK1565/The-Phoenix/README.md

 What next:
 Future generations will have to  face bigger troubles if some crucial knots are not solved as soon as possible!
 Ackowledgements:
-Airline and tourism leading players consulted personally along with Trade Newspapers, job relation atc.
+Airline and tourism leading players consulted personally along with Trade Newspapers, job relation, case histories, conferences, studies atc.